AMIA bombing: Investigation and responsibility

 In 2018 judicial authorities announced that former President Cristina Fernandez de Kirchner would face trial on charges she covered up the role of Iranians in bombing.
-Federal Judge Claudio Bonadio said that eleven other former officials and people close to Kirchner's government will also be tried on charges of cover-up and abuse of power.
+Federal Judge Claudio Bonadio said that eleven other former officials and people close to Kirchner's government would also be tried on charges of cover-up and abuse of power.
 Kirchner has denied the charges.

 No suspects have been convicted for the bombing and there have been a number of allegations made, with later investigations charging the government of Iran.
 The investigations were marred by incompetence.
 In 1999 an arrest warrant was issued against Hezbollah member Imad Mugniyah in connection with the attack.
 Argentine justice accused Tehran in 2006 of being behind the attacks, and indicted several senior Iranian officials, including Hashemi Rafsanjani and Ahmad Vahidi, as well as Hezbollah's Imad Mughniyah.
-In 2007, several of the charged were placed on Interpol's most wanted list; Interpol's bylaws prevented listing top officials such as Rafsanjani, however.
+It was speculated that Hezbollah was exacting revenge for Israel killing 40 people in Baalbek, Lebanon on 2 June 1994.
+In 2007, several of the charged were placed on Interpol's most wanted list, though bylaws prevented listing top officials such as Rafsanjani.
 As of 2017 the charged suspects (who remain alive) remain fugitives.
-In August 2021, two of the charged suspects, Ahmad Vahidi and Mohsen Rezai, were appointed to government of Ebrahim Raisi in the posts of interior minister and vice president of economic affairs, respectively.
+In August 2021, two of the charged suspects, Ahmad Vahidi and Mohsen Rezaee, were appointed to government of Ebrahim Raisi in the posts of interior minister and vice president of economic affairs, respectively.